johnwargo/johnwargo-static-11ty/src/posts/2013/calatrava.md

 "Mobile is the oncoming train of the future of computing.
 For more and more users their mobile device is becoming their first way to reach everything on the Internet.
 You need to be on-board with this.
 But there are three platforms to support: iOS, Android and Mobile Web."

-I’m surprised – I wasn't aware that there were only three platforms a developer needed to target for their mobile apps.
+I'm surprised – I wasn't aware that there were only three platforms a developer needed to target for their mobile apps.
 It does surprise me sometimes how much ignorance there is in the world.

 And mobile an oncoming train?
 Where have they been - the train has stopped in the station, refuelled and picked up a bunch of passengers.
 Heck, it's halfway to its next destination.